Run Cortex with Docker#

 no_config_es=1 |

-do not add elasticsearch hosts to configuration |
+Don't add Elasticsearch hosts to the configuration |

 --es-uri <uri> |